hapax/hapax.github.io/assets/buffon.md

 $$

 So what do you know!
-The formula for the expected number of intersections is the same, even though the probabilities will change (the longer needle can hit multiple lines for instance).
+The formula for the expected number of crossings is the same, even though the probabilities will change (the longer needle can hit multiple lines for instance).
 But something even more remarkable is true.
 This result was independent of the relative orientation of the